ethersphere/swarm/swarm/docs/sw^3/abstract.rst

 .. rubric:: Footnotes
 .. [#] The authors are indebted to Gavin Wood, Vitalik Buterin and Jeffrey Wilcke for their daring  vision of the next generation internet and for their original concepts of web 3 and swarm.
-We thank Vitalik Buterin, Nick Johnson, Piper Merriam and Andras Kornai for their meticulous review of this paper.
+We thank Vitalik Buterin, Piper Merriam, Taylor Gerring, Anish Mohammed, Martin Becze, Christian Reitwiessner for their comments and suggestions.
 Their names here by no means imply endorsement.
 All errors are ours.